Priestley-Centre/Near_term_warming/README.md

 # Note

-The data and code in this repository relates to the following paper in review:
+The data and code in this repository relates to the following paper:

-McKenna C. M., A. C. Maycock, P. M. Forster, C. J. Smith, K. B. Tokarska, Stringent mitigation substantially reduces risk of unprecedented near-term warming rates, Nature Climate Change, in review.
+McKenna C. M., A. C. Maycock, P. M. Forster, C. J. Smith, K. B. Tokarska, Stringent mitigation substantially reduces risk of unprecedented near-term warming rates, Nature Climate Change, in press (2020); https://doi.org/10.1038/s41558-020-00957-9.

 The data was processed with funding from the European Union’s CONSTRAIN project as part of the Horizon 2020 Research and Innovation Programme under grant agreement number 820829.
+A.C.M. was also supported by the Natural Environment Research Council (grant no. NE/M018199/1) and Leverhulme Trust.
+C.J.S. also was supported by a NERC/IIASA Collaborative Research Fellowship (no. NE/T009381/1).

 # FaIR code